 If it still isn't working, you might want to try quitting and restarting the client, or even doing the old faithful computer restart.
 If you're seeing some delay in sessions getting started, this document can help.

-Second, make sure your security software isn't blocking Freedom
+2. Make sure your security software isn't blocking Freedom

 Unfortunately, over-zealous security software may prevent Freedom from running.